singita585/ATM-Machine-in-Java/README.md

-This java program show you how to create an atm using java
+This java program shows you how to create an atm using java